 Those who wear braces are susceptible to tooth decay around the braces.
 Even if you don’t get a cavity, white spots may form around the braces which can turn brown.
 When the braces are removed, these spots will need to be repaired by Dr. Wilcox or Dr. Tenney.

 One of the best ways to prevent the need for future restorative care is dental sealants.
 Sealants are thin plastic coatings painted on the chewing surface of posterior teeth to seal the deep grooves which can become decayed, even with proper brushing.

 This painless procedure begins with a thorough cleaning of the tooth surface followed by a mild etchant to clean the problem grooves.
 A bonding agent is then placed on the tooth along with a tooth-colored resin which is then hardened with a laser light to withstand many years of use without being dislodged.

 Dental sealants only protect the biting surface from decay and do not prevent decay between the teeth.
 You can prevent decay in this area by flossing daily, proper brushing, especially after sugar intake, along with regular dental checkups and cleanings.

 Oral Bacteria Testing with MyPerioPath

 Being able to determine the likelihood of getting periodontal (gum) disease is just another method of advanced treatment we’re able to offer at Desert Smiles.
-Dr. Wilcox is happy to provide oral bacteria testing by using the MyPerioPath salivary diagnostic test.
+Dr. Wilcox and Dr. Tenney are happy to provide oral bacteria testing by using the MyPerioPath salivary diagnostic test.
 Periodonatal disease is caused by bacteria in the mouth that collect under the gum tissue in a biofilm.

 The test is easily administered in our office by simply swishing a saline solution in your mouth for 30 seconds and spitting into a collection tube.
 The results are then analyzed and returned in about a week.
 The MyPerioPath report will: